ibmf-bioinformatics/MeStanG/manuals/Manual.md

 |unweigthed	    |false	      |false	      |false      |
 |equally	      |false	      |false	      |false      |

-In this example, abundances were provided as ratios, the total number of reads will be taken from the command-line instructions (or the default value).
-Abundance in ratios work as probabilities rather than percentages, if a strict number of reads is required in the design provide abundance as the number of reads for each `.fasta` file.
+In this example, read abundances were provided as ratios.
+The total number of reads will be taken from the command-line instructions (or the default value).
+Read abundance in ratios works as probabilities rather than percentages.
+If a strict number of reads is required in the design, the user should provide read abundance as the number of reads for each `.fasta` file.
 The taxon column was omitted in this example.

 ### <a name="iflsds"></a> Input files for Design as subtaxa